qmolabucr/qntenna/README.txt

 DESCRIPTION:

-This code is published alongside 'Quieting a noisy antenna reproduces photosynthetic light harvesting spectra' and performs calculations described in that paper.
+This code is published alongside the paper 'Quieting a noisy antenna reproduces photosynthetic light harvesting spectra' and performs calculations described in that paper.
 The main result is taking an input solar spectrum and calculating the ideal absorption peaks for a two channel absorber by quieting a noisy antenna while optimizing power bandwidth.
 See the paper, especially the supplementary materials, for model details.